Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively refers to a critical moment when decisive action must be taken, especially under pressure.
-The phrase uses "push" and "shove" metaphorically to convey a point of escalation, not about literal physical actions.
+The idiom uses "push" and "shove" metaphorically to convey a point of escalation, not about literal physical actions.

 Origin: